JaypeeFern/CemeteryManagementSystemDjango/README.md

 ## Features
 1. Dynamic Search Based on Search Input
-2. Grave Location Viewer for Deceased
+2. Grave Location Viewer for Deceased (Powered by leaflet and OpenStreetMaps)
 3. Lot Reservation.

 ## Dependencies